aws/aws-sdk-php/docs/feature-dynamodb-session-handler.rst

 #.
 Keep the size of your sessions small.
 Sessions that are less than 1KB will perform better and require less
    provisioned throughput capacity.
 #.
 Do not use session locking unless your application requires it.
 #.
-Instead of using PHP's built in session garbage collection triggers, schedule your garbage collection via a cron job,
+Instead of using PHP's built-in session garbage collection triggers, schedule your garbage collection via a cron job,
    or another scheduling mechanism, to run during off-peak hours.
+Use the ``gc_operation_delay`` option to add delays in between the requests performed for the garbage collection process.